MuhammadAbuSufian/SimpleChatApp/README.md

   ## Setup Appication
-  Clone the repository with 'git clone https://github.com/saykat/SimpleChatApp.git' command or download project as zip from 'https://github.com/saykat/SimpleChatApp'
+  Clone the repository with 'git clone https://github.com/saykat/SimpleChatApp.git' command if git cli is installed or download project as zip from 'https://github.com/saykat/SimpleChatApp'

-  ### Run Angular Application
-   1. Open project folder and move to ChatClient directory and click shift and mouse right button together then open from here power-shell/command-prompt.
-   2. Run 'npm install' to install all the node packages for the angular appication.
-   3. Run 'npm start' command to run the application on 'http://localhost:4200'

   ### Run DOT.NET Core Application
    1. Open project folder and move to ChatApi directory then click on ChatApi.sln to open the project with visual studio.